-The property is currently used as a row crop, field crop, non-farmable, duck hunting and conservation lands.
+The property is currently used for duck hunting/recreational purposes and as conservation lands.

 The property was identified through hydrodynamic modeling.
 To meet the demands of the EIS/EIR analyses, a 1D/2D hydrodynamic model was created using TUFLOW Classic.
 Comments received on suggested improvements to previous Bypass modeling efforts were incorporated into the new model as appropriate.
 The TUFLOW Classic model was used to perform hydrodynamic simulations of a sixteen-year period from 1997-2012.
 The two-dimensional capabilities of the engine allow for the comparison of the spatial distribution of flow, velocity, and depth under existing conditions and with imposed project conditions.
 The hydrodynamic modeling report is included in the EIS/EIR Appendices.